xp – Select nodes with XPath

 -d DEFAULT_NS_PREFIX, --default-prefix DEFAULT_NS_PREFIX

-set the prefix for the default namespace in XPath
+set the prefix for the default namespace in XPath [default: 'd']

 -p, --pretty-element pretty print the result element